c-giordano/nanoAOD-tools/index.md

 cd crab
 python submit_crab.py -d TT_Mtt_2016 -s
 ```
-In this step the PostProcessor method is run. **You need to personalise** to your use case the modules in the _python/postprocessing/examples_ folder.
+In this step the PostProcessor method is run. **You need to customise** to your use case the modules in the _python/postprocessing/examples_ folder.

 ### Condor
 This represent the last step of the framework and it is located in _python/postprocessing_ folder.
 The wrapper _submit_condor.py_ allows you to submit a job taking as a input a file produced with the previous step or with a file stored on the CMS DAS database.